-Because in our experience, there are examples of brands where people do want to build a relationship.
+Because we know some brands which people do want to build a relationship.
 Where customers stay loyal to them.
 We know because we’ve worked on brands like that.

-What they do have is a relationship with the people behind the brand.
-And that’s a big thing that many people get wrong with CRM.
-They forget that people have relationships with people, not brands.
+What they actually have though is a relationship with the people behind the brand.
+And that’s a big thing many people get wrong with CRM.
+They forget people have relationships with people, not brands.

 Customer relationship done well

 A couple of examples.

 Most Scotch whisky distilleries market themselves as little havens of Highland and Islands heritage and culture.
 Fanatical followers love this.

 Even if most of the distilleries are owned by huge business conglomerates headquartered in London, Paris and other far flung cities.

-These fanatical followers are willing to pay $70+ (and often more) for something made with with only three ingredients – water, barley and yeast.
+These fanatical followers are willing to pay $70+ (and often more) for something made with with only 3 ingredients – water, barley and yeast.

 That’s because they feel a connection to that brand.
 And that often comes from the way those distilleries run the Customer Relationship Management programs.